9 tips to go green in the coffee sector

 Higher costs and financial risk

 Environmentally friendly changes mean you need to invest in new technology, equipment and processes.
-Some of these can be costly, like buying solar panels, biodigesters and electronic vehicles.
+Some of these can be costly, like buying solar panels, bio-digesters and electronic vehicles.
 It can also involve certification costs and training for farmers.
 This can be a big financial burden, particularly if you have limited resources.
 Getting certification can also be time-consuming and auditing can be very expensive too.

+Even if you get certified, this does not necessarily mean you can sell your product at higher prices or access new markets.
 Coffee cooperatives can deal with the higher costs and the financial risks involved in going green in several ways.
 First, you can look for funding opportunities from governments, NGOs or impact investors that support sustainable practices in agriculture.
 This can help offset some of the upfront costs of implementing environmentally friendly technologies or switching to organic farming practices.

 Third, coffee cooperatives can consider collaborating with other producers to share the costs and risks of going green.
 This can involve joint investments in infrastructure or pooling resources to achieve economies of scale.